-Easter weekend gives us an easy link for our latest countdown!
-How many of these festive classics can you remember?
+Easter weekend has got us feeling all nostalgic... how many of these festive classics can you remember?

 5. Strachan’s Saints see off Leeds

 19th April 2003

 One of Saints’ most successful sides of modern times was the one assembled by Gordon Strachan in the early 2000s.
 The Scot’s only full season at the helm yielded an eighth-place finish and an FA Cup final, and his team had just booked their place at the Millennium Stadium when they hosted struggling Leeds on Easter Saturday.
 Saints raced into a three-goal lead at St Mary’s, as Brett Ormerod tucked away the rebound after Anders Svensson’s shot was parried by Paul Robinson, before Ormerod turned provider for James Beattie to take his tally to 22 goals for the season.
 When Beattie’s powerful run down the right set up Svensson for Saints’ third, Leeds looked a beaten side, but two late goals for the visitors ensured a nervy finish for Strachan and co.

 4. McLoughlin rescues a point at Maine Road

 30th March 1991